Take a look at the answers to these frequently asked questions, and feel free to give us a call if you would like any further information.

 - Warranty Protection—Manufacturers recommend having a maintenance agreement on all new equipment.
 Some warranties may be void if the equipment hasn’t been properly maintained.
 This is not a warranty against system failure; however, it does reduce failures through proper maintenance and care.

 - Adds to the Value of Your Home—Your maintenance agreement remains with your home if you decide to sell it.
 The new homeowner will have the same benefits of the agreement, plus the comfort of knowing the equipment has been well-maintained in years past.

 - Peace of Mind—You can be confident that your HVAC equipment is being taken care of by our trained professionals at Webb Heating & Air Conditioning.
-We have over 39 years of experience and always stand behind our work.
+We have 40 years of experience and always stand behind our work.
 Customer satisfaction is our ultimate goal!

 Q: Why is my AC system freezing up?

 A: Several factors can cause this issue, most of which will need to be corrected by one of our trained service technicians.
 Common factors that cause system freezing are dirty filters, low refrigerant, a dirty evaporator coil, or even a defective blower motor or relay.
 In the event that your system does freeze, we advise you to turn the system off (simply turn thermostat to “off” setting) to thaw out, and then to call for a service technician to come diagnose the issue.
 We cannot repair a frozen system if it is still frozen.

 Q: How much does it cost to have a service technician come to my house?